I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 With modern technology who needs cursive writing?
 Perhaps, the time spent painstakingly learning joined-up writing could be better spent developing touch typing skills or even simple coding.

-Here’s the BBC, “A 2012 survey of 2,000 adults by U.K. mailing firm Docmail found that on average, it had been 41 days since respondents wrote―and that two-thirds of us only write short notes like shopping lists.”
+According to the BBC, “A 2012 survey of 2,000 adults by U.K. mailing firm Docmail found that on average, it had been 41 days since respondents wrote―and that two-thirds of us only write short notes like shopping lists.”

 For people with poor fine-motor coordination there is voice recognition software.
 The British Dyslexia Association adds that technology can help people with other disabilities.